Haoyu-UT/HomeAssistantNatureRemo/README.md

 * Fully UI-based configuration🤗
 * Support for multiple remo devices
 * Air conditioner status set by smartphone APP can be synchronized
-* Memorizing swing mode, air volume, target temperature for each AC mode, so no need to set these settings again when you switch the AC mode.
+* Memorizing swing mode, air volume, target temperature for each AC mode, so no need to set these settings again when you switch the AC mode
 * Tested on latest version of Home Assistant (2023.5.2)

 ## Installation